The Journal of Foreign Affairs at Carolina

 Screen Shot 2020-07-29 at 1.42.37 AM.png

-About the Journal.
+About the Journal

 The Journal of Foreign Affairs at Carolina (JFAC) is an undergraduate research journal at The University of North Carolina at Chapel Hill that publishes undergraduate research on global affairs and current events.
 This student-run journal partners with the Office of Undergraduate Research and the Carolina International Relations Association to publish biannual issues showcasing student research and student photography from around the world.
 This interdisciplinary journal accepts submissions relating to global affairs and a wide variety of subjects including, but not limited to, economics, religion, anthropology, international relations, language, and regional studies.

-Meet The Executive Team.
+Meet The Executive Team

-Janie Carpenter | Digital Editor
+Jack Dolan | Chief Digital Editor